DoTheEvo/Traefik-simplest-step-by-step/README.md

   What you can also see in tutorials is no mention of traefik.yml and stuff is just passed from docker-compose using traefik's commands or labels.</br>
   like [this](https://docs.traefik.io/getting-started/quick-start/): `command: --api.insecure=true --providers.docker`</br>
-  But that way compose files look much more messy and you still can't do everything from there, you still sometimes need that damn traefik.yml.</br>
+  But that way compose files look bit more messy and you still can't do everything from there, you still sometimes need that damn traefik.yml.</br>
   So... for now, going with nicely structured readable traefik.yml